 Also read – Best teepee tents of 2020

 Best Hiking Poles Buying Guides

-A trekking poles buying guide is a set of criteria which must be fulfilled before a hiking pole can be declared fit to buy.
-To put things into perspective for you before you arrive at a purchase decision, these are the features that the hiking pole must have.
+A trekking poles buying guide is a set of criteria that must be fulfilled before a hiking pole can be declared fit to buy.
+To put things into perspective for you before you arrive at a purchase decision, these are the features that the hiking pole must-have.

 If you are going camping or trekking, make sure to choose a lightweight hiking pole.
 Such a pole will not only lessen the load that you will have to carry in your backpack, they will also be more maneuverable.
 It is a common misconception that only the heavier poles offer greater stability or balance.
 On this list, we have only chosen the lightweight ones, with 1 lb.
 6 oz. being the heaviest.

 In essence, there are three main types of a hiking pole: collapsible, foldable and foldable-cum-collapsible.
 The collapsible pole has an adjustable length which ensures that it gets shorter as you go uphill and longer as you go down.
 They are also slightly heavier than most comparable poles.

 The foldable trekking poles have several parts which are interconnected via a cord, ideally made of Kevlar.
 Their lengths are not adjustable and they can be packed into a small case.
 They are comparatively lighter.

 The third type is a combination of the two types and has a Kevlar component as well.
 The section that is closest to the grip is the one that can be adjusted.
 So, before you buy one, make sure that you really know the type that you are looking for.

 There are two main types of locking mechanisms: one is lever lock and the other is the screw lock.
 The lever lock mechanism is accessible even when the user is wearing gloves while the screw lock is a little more complicated to function.
 We recommend that you use a pole which has a lever lock mechanism.